LBNL-ETA/SimulatorToFMU/doc/userGuide/source/installation.rst

 4. Modelica compiler

-SimulatorToFMU has been tested with two Modelica compilers on Windows:
+SimulatorToFMU has been tested on Windows with:

+  - Python 2.7.13
+  - Python 3.5.0
   - Dymola 2017 FD01
   - OpenModelica 1.11.0